FlorianWilhelm/used-cars-log-trans/README.md

 ├── CHANGELOG.rst           <- Changelog to keep track of new features and fixes.
 ├── LICENSE.txt             <- License as chosen on the command-line.
 ├── README.md               <- The top-level README for developers.
-├── configs                 <- Directory for configurations of model & application.
 ├── data
 │   ├── external            <- Data from third party sources.
 │   ├── interim             <- Intermediate data that has been transformed.
 │   ├── processed           <- The final, canonical data sets for modeling.
 │   └── raw                 <- The original, immutable data dump.
-├── docs                    <- Directory for Sphinx documentation in rst or md.
 ├── environment.yaml        <- The conda environment file for reproducibility.
-├── models                  <- Trained and serialized models, model predictions, │                              or model summaries.
 ├── notebooks               <- Jupyter notebooks.
 Naming convention is a number (for │                              ordering), the creator's initials and a description, │                              e.g. `1.0-fw-initial-data-exploration`.
-├── references              <- Data dictionaries, manuals, and all other materials.
-├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures             <- Generated plots and figures for reports.
-├── scripts                 <- Analysis and production scripts which import the │                              actual PYTHON_PKG, e.g. train_model.
 ├── setup.cfg               <- Declarative configuration of your project.
 ├── setup.py                <- Use `python setup.py develop` to install for development or
 |                              or create a distribution with `python setup.py bdist_wheel`.